Pips801/SaltLAN/README.md

 auto eth1
 iface eth1 inet static
     address 10.0.0.1 # address the router will be on the LAN netmask 255.255.255.0 # netmask for the network.
-You can change this if you know what yo're doing. network 10.0.0.0 # base address for the network broadcast 10.0.0.255 # broadcast address
+You can change this if you know what you’re doing. network 10.0.0.0 # base address for the network broadcast 10.0.0.255 # broadcast address
 ```